ondefy/permissionless-multisigner-paymaster/audit-specs.md

 ```

 ## Refunds
-- Zksync refunds the amount for the unused gas from what was initially charged by the paymaster.
+- Zksync refunds the amount for the unused gas initially charged to the paymaster.
 - In this paymaster, refunds are managed through internal `updateRefund` functions.
 - Due to `_maxRefundedGas` in `postTransaction()` not being accurate, the refund is processed in the next transaction.